Search

 GANs as a two-player game

 One way to think about it is as a competition between two players.
 The generator is trying to fool the discriminator, while the discriminator is trying to spot the fakes.
 This game can be used to learn a generative model of data.
-In other words, the generator is learning to generate data that looks like the real data.
+In other words, the generator is learning to generate data that looks like real data.

 The GAN game can be seen as a zero-sum game, where the generator is trying to maximize its score, and the discriminator is trying to minimize the generator’s score.
 The goal of training a GAN is to find a Nash Equilibrium, where both players are not able to improve their score by making any changes to their strategy.